massimocaprinali/cloud-foundry-public/liberty-autoConfig.md

 ## Generating or updating server.xml configuration stanzas
 {: #generating_or_updating_serverxml}

-The Liberty buildpack can automatically generate or update configuration stanzas in your `server.xml` file when you push a stand-alone application, depending on how your application is bound to services and whether you have an existing `server.xml` file.
+The Liberty buildpack can automatically generate or update configuration stanzas in your `server.xml` file when you push a stand-alone app, depending on how your app is bound to services and whether you have an existing `server.xml` file.

-When you push a stand-alone application, the Liberty buildpack generates the `server.xml` configuration stanza, as described in [Options for Pushing Liberty Applications](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing), to {{site.data.keyword.cloud_notm}}.
+When you push a stand-alone app, the Liberty buildpack generates the `server.xml` configuration stanza, as described in [Options for Pushing Liberty Apps](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing), to {{site.data.keyword.cloud_notm}}.

-When you push a stand-alone application and bind to container-managed services, the Liberty buildpack generates the necessary `server.xml` stanzas for the bound services.
+When you push a stand-alone app and bind to container-managed services, the Liberty buildpack generates the necessary `server.xml` stanzas for the bound services.

 When you provide a `server.xml` file and bind to container-managed services, the Liberty buildpack will either generate or update the configuration stanzas.